 5. Perspective through painting styles and adding shadows

 This scene is starting out from a coolish grey outside setting and gradually goes into a warmer interior.
-The first issue has me use a lot of red, yellow and bluish tones.
-Giving colours a purpose makes your work a lot better but to be honest I don’t really know what I’m doing 70% of the time.
+The first issue has me use a lot of red, yellow, and blueish tones.
+Giving colors a purpose makes your work a lot better but to be honest I don’t really know what I’m doing 70% of the time.

 It’s basically just fooling around and guessing a lot until it looks good.
 But I also like to do studies, and I hope I can improve my colouring and perspective work.